 The Rise of High Cut Helmets: Opscore and Team Wendy Leading the Way

 Opscore and Team Wendy are two companies leading the way in high cut helmet development.
-Opscore's High Cut Ballistic Helmet is designed for maximum protection and comfort, while Team Wendy's EXFIL Ballistic Helmet offers superior impact protection and ventilation.
+Opscore's High Cut Ballistic Helmet is designed for maximum protection and comfort, while Team Wendy's EXFIL Ballistic Helmet offers comparable protection and preferred comfort.

 Both of these helmets are currently in use by special forces units around the world, and are quickly becoming the standard for front line troops as well.
 With their advanced design and superior protection, it's clear that high cut helmets are here to stay.

 MICH Series: Comfort and Communication Advancements in Helmet Design